 Obtain a Liquor Permit

-In addition, entities or individuals that serve or sell alcohol at a private occasion held on public property or at special event may be required to obtain a permit.
+In addition, entities or individuals that serve or sell alcohol at a private occasion held on public property or at a special event may be required to obtain a permit.

 Special Private Occasion Permit

-A Special Private Occasion Permit authorizes the possession and consumption of alcoholic beverages on public property such as city-owned property or park facilities.
+A Special Private Occasion Permit authorizes the possession and/or consumption of alcoholic beverages on public property such as city-owned property or park facilities.
 A special occasion is defined as a wedding, corporate or club picnic, or similar event of a social, fraternal, patriotic, political or athletic nature.
 Only beer and/or wine may be possessed and consumed at the event.
 No spirituous, or hard liquor, is allowed.

 Special Private Occasion Liquor Permit Application